baaspack/baas-sdk/README.md

 #### deleteResource(collection, id)
 `collection` and `id` should be strings. `id` is the id of the resource to be deleted.

-Returns a `JSON` object containing an `action` property that is set to `'delete'`, a `collection` property that is set to the database collection name, and a `response` property that is set to the deleted database record.
+Returns a `JSON` object containing an `action` property that is set to 'delete', a `collection` property that is set to the database collection name, and a `response` property that is set to the deleted database record.

 ```
 websocket.actions.deleteResource('messages', '5e9f52b39bda1f125bdcf1a1' });